 The Grand Challenges Annual Meeting fosters innovation and international collaboration to address the biggest challenges in global health and development.
-It has been held in 11 countries over the past 17 years and in a virtual format for the past two years.
-The COVID-19 pandemic has shown the world the challenges and opportunities ahead with new clarity.
-The 2022 meeting continues the Annual Meeting's goal to support a global community of problem solvers who work together to set an innovation agenda and do the breakthrough science to deliver on it – to go further and faster together.
+It has been held in 12 countries over the past 18 years and in a virtual format for two years.
+The 2023 meeting continues the Annual Meeting's goal to support a global community of problem solvers who work together to set an innovation agenda and do the breakthrough science to deliver on it – to go further and faster together.

 This Call-to-Action provides an opportunity for Grand Challenges Annual Meeting participants to take action based on ideas they developed and people they met at the meeting.
 As noted by past applicants in their submitted proposals, the meeting provides diverse ways to combine expertise and perspectives to speed the impact of what would otherwise be separate work by individual investigators.
 The grants awarded for past Call-to-Action opportunities show this, and we hope that this year’ meeting will also provide ways to catalyze collaborative projects that yield a tangible solution to a key problem by the end of the grant.

 Please note that there are multiple grant opportunities being launched at the Annual Meeting:

 - Two that are open to meeting participants:

 - This 2023 Grand Challenges Annual Meeting Call-to-Action